Equity, Diversity and Inclusion (EDI) Policy

-3. RECRUITMENT
+2. RECRUITMENT

 AHLU believes that as a gateway for involvement in the charity, recruitment is a critical part of ensuring a diverse and inclusive board and staff body.
 Full details of the steps we take to ensure we attract the brightest and broadest set of candidates are set out in full within the Recruitment Policy.

-4. ACCESSIBILITY
+3. ACCESSIBILITY

-5. BOARD COMMITMENTS
+4. BOARD COMMITMENTS

-The board is responsible for safeguarding AHLU’s values, including its commitment to diversity.
+The board of trustees is responsible for safeguarding AHLU’s values, including its commitment to diversity.
 In addition, trustees have a legal obligation to ensure that the board collectively has the right skills and experience in place, a function of which is diversity.
 Finally, the board voluntarily observes the Charity Governance Code, which sets out good governance for charities, and makes explicit provision for the promotion of diversity within charity management.

 Each AHLU trustee signs a code of conduct on joining the board (the “Code of Conduct”), setting out commitments on how they will act in the role of trustee.
-Amongst these are requirements to work considerately and respectfully with all, respecting diversity, different roles, and boundaries.
+Amongst these are requirements to work considerately and respectfully with all, respecting diversity, neurodiversity, different roles, and boundaries.
 AHLU considers these obligations to be fundamental to the role of trustee, and will not tolerate behaviour which goes against the Code of Conduct, or the spirit in which it is written.

-6. CURRICULUM
+5. CURRICULUM

-AHLU promotes diverse perspectives on art history, for example through championing postcolonial or queer readings, subject to working within the confines of the curriculum.
+AHLU promotes diverse perspectives on art history, for example through championing post-colonial or queer readings, subject to working within the confines of the curriculum.

-7. DISCRIMINATION
+6. DISCRIMINATION

 Any report of discriminatory or unfair treatment will be immediately shared with AHLU’s board for resolution, who will take prompt steps to investigate the complaint; prevent any further unacceptable behaviour; and ensure the safety of victims concerned.